hth313/OS4/doc/functions.rst

 In the book "HP-41 MCODE Programming for Beginners" appendix B (page 132) lists what is up on function entry.
-Secondary functions diverge a bit from what is listed there and the list is probably a bit too detailed anyway.
+Secondary functions diverge a bit from what is listed there and that list is probably a bit too detailed anyway.
 The following is what you can rely on:

 #.
 CPU is set to hex mode.